NorskHelsenett/ElektroniskDodsmelding/Use cases/UseCases.md

 ## Use cases

 ### Register death message
-Sending a death message is initiated by searching for a Patient based on its identifier (either FNR or DNR), which will return a Patient object.
+Sending a death message is initiated by searching for a Patient based on its Identifier (either FNR or DNR), which will return a Bundle object containing matching Patients.

 Then, if a PractitionerRoleID for the registering user is not available, a PractitionerRole object with contact information should be posted to receive one.

-Finally, the patient should be posted with a valid identifier, deceasedDate, and practitionerRoleID, which will send the information to the Norwegian tax office and return the Patient object including its PatientID.
+Finally, the patient should be posted with a valid Identifier, DeceasedDate, and PractitionerRoleID, which will send the information to the Norwegian tax office and return the Patient object including its PatientID.

 ![](../Pictures/register_death_message_sequence_diagram.png "Sequence diagram of registering a death message")

 ### Register cause of death
 Sending a cause of death message starts by calling a GET on the Questionnaire resource, which contains information about the questions and possible answers.

-The QuestionnaireResponse should contain the questionnaireID, patientID, practitionerRoleID.
-Posting it will send the answers to FHI, and return the same object with a questionnaireResponseID.
+The QuestionnaireResponse should contain the QuestionnaireID, PatientID, PractitionerRoleID.
+Posting it will send the answers to FHI, and return the same object with a QuestionnaireResponseID.

 ![](../Pictures/register_cause_of_death_sequence_diagram.png "Sequence diagram of registering a cause of death message")